EverettPMeehan/Disease-Prediction-Model/README.md

 Jupyter Notebook

-Seaborn / Matplotlib (for data visualization, if included)
+Seaborn / Matplotlib

-🧠 How It Works
+🧠 How It Works:

 Data Preprocessing: The dataset is cleaned, and symptoms are encoded appropriately.

 Model Training: A classifier (e.g., Decision Tree, Random Forest, etc.) is trained on the symptom-disease mapping.